*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 The Google Map feature in iFIT is also a great way to explore areas all over the world on your own.
 You can literally draw a route on a Google map and then Google images of the area will appear as you follow the route.

 There is music available to listen to as well as the instructor’s voice.
 You can mute one or both, too.
 The music plays in the background and consists of preselected playlists of different genres to choose from.
 You can change the station at any time during your workout.
 This is the main area in which we would like to see some improvement.
 I think music should be incorporated into some of the classes, mainly the indoor studio classes.
 Music helps add energy to workouts, so it would be nice to hear music the instructor has selected for the class to listen to.
 This way, when we’re running through a sprint interval, it could be during an intense part of a song to help get us pumped to finish.

-For those who aren’t interested in paying an additional monthly fee for training content, don’t worry, there are onboard workouts available for free.
-When you bypass the login page, you’ll see workouts with preselected speeds and grades to follow along with.
-You can also access manual mode which is available with an iFit subscription, too.
-Usually, a featured iFit class (or a few) is available to take for free as well.
-The onboard workouts and iFit require connecting wifi to use, but the manual mode does not.
+For those who aren’t interested in paying an additional monthly fee for training content, don’t worry, you can use manual mode for free.
+When you bypass the login page, you can access manual mode.
+Usually, a featured iFIT class is available to take for free as well.
+The iFIT featured class requires connecting wifi to use, but the manual mode does not.

 The piece that the screen is mounted into is very adjustable.
 It can be tilted up and down and pivoted to either side.
 This way, if you’re taking a treadmill boot camp class or a mat class after your run, you can see the screen from off the treadmill’s deck.